ahlsunnah/arabic-expressions/readme.txt

 = Licenses =

-*Arabic Symbols*

-Plugin License: GPLv2 or later
+Arabic Symbols: GPLv2 or later

-*KFGQPC Arabic Symbols*
+KFGQPC Arabic Symbols: Copyright (C) 2015 All right reserved to King Fahd Complex For Printing of The Holy Qur'an

-The fonts are generated from
+> The fonts are generated from
 [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) font that belong to **King Fahd Complex For Printing of The Holy Qur'an of Madinah in Saudi Arabia**.
 It is downloadable freely on [their website](http://fonts.qurancomplex.gov.sa/?page_id=486).

-Copyright (C) 2015 All right reserved to King Fahd Complex For Printing of The Holy Qur'an

 == Installation ==